 Year 1 Phonics

-The test is taken by all pupils in the second week of June and assesses how effective the systematic teaching of phonics has been since children joined the school in their Reception Year.
+The test is taken by all pupils in Year 1 in the second week of June and assesses how effective the systematic teaching of phonics has been since children joined the school in their Reception Year.

 A pass mark is set each year.
 If this is not met, your child will re-take the test in Year 2.

 For more information about the teaching of PHONICS please see